What is sexual assault?

-A 2006 college survey indicated that 1 in 4 women have been victims of rape or attempted rape.
+A 2006 college survey indicated that men have raped, or attempted to rape, 1 in 4 women.
 (2006 CALCASA Report).

 More than half of college rapes involved a date.
 Eighty-six percent of these rapes occurred in off-campus housing or in a car.
 (Rape on Campus: Facts and Measures)

 There are many barriers to reporting.
 Consider the ways reports of sexual assault are usually handled in the media, in communities, and in the criminal justice system.
-Often, the victim’s sexuality and sexual history are questioned along with her clothing, drinking choices, and behaviors.
-Victims are often scrutinized just as harshly, if not more harshly, than the perpetrators.
+Often, the victim’s sexuality and sexual history are questioned along with their clothing, drinking choices, and behaviors.
+Survivors are often scrutinized just as harshly, if not more harshly, than the perpetrators (those who choose to harm).
 This process is re-victimizing and does not make reporting an appealing option.
-Based on societal reactions, and low prosecution rates, victims may think that no one will believe them if they come forward.
-In many cases, women may not recognize what they experienced as a crime because of the proliferation of sexualized violence in the media.
+Based on societal reactions, and low prosecution rates, survivors may think that no one will believe them if they come forward.
+In many cases, survivors may not recognize what they experienced as a crime because of the proliferation of sexualized violence in the media.
 Victims may also deny or minimize what happened to them as a coping mechanism.
 There are also substantial physical barriers to reporting.
-Women may not have the time, money, knowledge, support system, or language capacity needed to access the reporting process.
+Womxn may not have the time, money, knowledge, support system, or language capacity needed to access the reporting process.